bbc/tal/faq.md

 Sony (2011 onwards), Toshiba (2011 onwards), LG (2012 onwards) and a whole range of others.
 Please see the [config folder](https://github.com/fmtvp/tal/tree/master/config/devices)

 ### **Question:** Where is the device configuration for the 'ACME 2013' device?
-**Answer:** There are two likely answers for this.
-The first is that TAL doesn't work on that device (either the BBC have not not seen it yet or when we did, there was a problem getting TAL to run on it).
+**Answer:** There are two likely answers to this.
+The first is that TAL doesn't work on that device (either the BBC has not seen it yet or when we did, there was a problem getting TAL to run on it).
 Secondly, it could be that the manufacturer hasn't granted permission for the file to be hosted here.

 ### **Question:** Does the TV Application Layer work on Sony TV, Blu-ray players and PS3?